alb3rtjarvis/numbacs/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+See the [Contributing Guide](https://numbacs.readthedocs.io/en/latest/contributing.html) for more details.

 ## Similar software